Leicestershire County Council

 Accessit Library provides teachers with a user interface that is very easy to use and a positive customer experience.
 Brian says, “We very rarely get any difficulties from our customers, who on the whole find Accessit very easy to use.”

-“Accessit gives us the flexibility to show the catalog in an attractive and engaging manner across the range of schools.
+“Accessit gives us the flexibility to show the catalogue in an attractive and engaging manner across the range of schools.
 It has extremely good search functionality, and its ‘quick list’ functionality allows easy profiling of things like the latest award-winning books effortlessly.
 We also like the ability to tailor the look of the catalogue pages to mirror the branding of Creative Learning Services and to integrate the catalogue into our own website,” says Brian.

 A strong partnership